megaganjotsingh/GSScrollableLineChart/README.md

 ## Properties

-gap between each point
+Gap between each point
 - `lineGap`: CGFloat = `40.0`

-preseved space at top of the chart
+Preseved space at top of the chart
 - `topSpace`: CGFloat = `40.0`

-preserved space at bottom of the chart to show labels along the Y axis
+Preserved space at bottom of the chart to show labels along the Y axis
 - `bottomSpace`: CGFloat = `40.0`

 The top most horizontal line in the chart will be 10% higher than the highest value in the chart